amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 8. Repeat steps 5, 6, and 8 of the Marvel graph section above.

 ## Data Model
-The Amazon DynamoDB Storage Backend for Titan has a flexible data model that allows clients to select the data model for each Titan backend table.
+The Amazon DynamoDB Storage Backend for JanusGraph has a flexible data model that allows clients to select the data model for each JanusGraph backend table.
 Clients can configure tables to use either a single-item model or a multiple-item model.

 ### Single-Item Model
 The single-item model uses a single DynamoDB item to store all values for a single key.
-In terms of Titan backend implementations, the key becomes the DynamoDB hash key, and each column becomes an attribute name and the column value is stored in the respective attribute value.
+In terms of JanusGraph backend implementations, the key becomes the DynamoDB hash key, and each column becomes an attribute name and the column value is stored in the respective attribute value.